bitrise-io/devcenter/_articles/reviews/android-ui-testing-with-android-build-draft.md

 published: false

 ---
-With Bitrise’s Android virtual device testing solution, you can run UI tests on emulators without having to set up and register your own devices: you just need to use our dedicated Steps and set the device type(s) on which you want to test your app.
+With Bitrise’s Android virtual device testing solution, you can run UI tests on emulators without having to set up and register your own devices.

 {% include message_box.html type="note" title="Limitations" content="You might be limited by your overall build time.
 Also note that a single build can contain only one `[BETA] Virtual Device Testing` Step performing one type of test (`instrumentation`, `robo` or `gameloop`. "%}